-Visitors to Norway can have different travel experiences depending on their travel season.
+Visitors to Norway can have very different travel experiences depending on their travel season.
 Winter provides the opportunity for many fun snow activities, such as snowmobiling, sledding, snowshoeing, and ice fishing.
-Winter is also the best time to view the Northern Lights (read our guide here).
-If you decide to travel in the winter, remember that there is very little daylight from November to January.
+Winter is also the best time to view the breathtaking Northern Lights.
+If viewing the Aurora Borealis is a must for you, read our Practical Guide for Northern Lights Tours.

-Similarly to Iceland, the weather in Norway is unpredictable.
-The key here is to be prepared for any weather and not fully trust the forecast.
+If you’ve read our five things to know before you go to Iceland, you may already know that the weather in the Nordic region is unpredictable — and Norway is another perfect example!
+The key here is to be prepared for any weather and to not fully trust the forecast.
 Even if the skies look clear and blue, it’s best to have a rain jacket or umbrella on hand for unexpected precipitation.

 Don’t underestimate the amount of time you need to spend in Norway.
-Even though only 5 million people live there, Norway is a large country with an area of almost 149,000 square miles.
+Even though only five million people live there, Norway is a large country with an area of almost 149,000 square miles.
 It would take 38 hours of non-stop driving to travel from the southern city of Kristiansand to Nordkapp in the north.

 Despite its size, it is relatively easy to get around in Norway, with many different types of transportation easily accessible.
 With Discover Scandinavia Tours, you’ll travel by car, train, boat, and plane to see all that Norway offers.